Calvary Chapel of the Canyons is a fellowship of believers in the Lordship of Jesus Christ.

-Therefore, we embrace His Word from Genesis to Revelation and all its Wisdom.
+Therefore, we Study His Word from Genesis to Revelation and all its Wisdom.
 John 8:31-32

 Faithful… to Jesus Christ.
 Rev. 3:8

-Therefore, we embrace His call to Serve Him to the very end.
+Therefore, we stay loyal to Him and His teachings to the very end.
 Matt.
 25:21

 Empowered… by the Holy Spirit to Make Disciples.
 Acts 1:8